 Most people experience a degree of stress whenever possessions need moving.
 The stress multiplies when the items that need to be moved are especially large and heavy, such as pool tables or pianos.
+Continue reading “Safe Lifting: Are You Sure You Should Move Your Piano?”

 If you’re the proud owner of an acoustic piano, follow these tips to lengthen its lifespan.